Katie Spoon

 About Me

-I am a computational social scientist and a 4th-year PhD candidate in computer science at the University of Colorado, Boulder, where I am fortunate to be supported by an NSF Graduate Research Fellowship, and I am co-advised by Aaron Clauset and Dan Larremore.
-I am also getting a Master’s in Education Policy, advised by Kevin Welner.
+I am a computational social scientist and a 5th-year PhD candidate in computer science at the University of Colorado, Boulder (graduating in June 2025), where I am fortunate to be supported by an NSF Graduate Research Fellowship, advised by Aaron Clauset and Dan Larremore.
+I also just received a Master’s in Education Policy, advised by Kevin Welner.
+I am currently a Data Science Fellow at the U.S. Census Bureau.

-I’m interested in identifying and describing inequalities in social systems such as in health, education and careers, and informing policy decisions that address those inequalities.
-My PhD research is broadly focused on quantifying barriers to and retention within the scientific and technical workforce for historically excluded populations.
+My research systematically investigates social inequalities in education, careers and health at scale to better inform policy decisions that address those inequalities.
 I enjoy using a diverse range of data science and social science methods to conduct large-scale, interdisciplinary administrative, survey, network, and text analyses, which often reveal patterns not visible at a smaller scale.

 Prior to grad school, I worked as a research engineer at IBM Research, and studied computer science at Indiana University, where I developed an early-warning system to detect dyslexia in children’s handwriting.